Qqwy/elixir-specify/README.md

 [![Inline docs](http://inch-ci.org/github/qqwy/elixir_specify.svg)](http://inch-ci.org/github/qqwy/elixir_specify)

-Comfortable, Explicit, Multi-Layered and Well-Documented specifications for Dynamic Configuration in Elixir:
+Comfortable, Explicit, Multi-Layered and Well-Documented Specifications for all your configurations, settings and options in Elixir:

 - Configuration is converted to a struct, with fields being parsed to their appropriate types.
 - Specify a stack of sources to fetch the configuration from.